manuparra/MasterDatCom_BDCC_Practice/starting_hadoop.md

 # Calculate MIN of a big dataset

+Firstly some tricks:

-How to extract data / header from the bigdata file?:
+**How to extract data / header from the bigdata file?:**

 ```
 hadoop dfs -cat  /tmp/BDCC/datasets/ECBDL14/ECBDL14_10tst.data | head